Non-perishable meals

 What's next?

-Early results have been very promising with taste trials of pasta with Bolognese sauce receiving the thumbs up from First Nations staff and students at Yarrabah Primary School, together with Elders, youth and council workers from Mornington Island in Queensland’s remote Gulf of Carpentaria.
+A successful pilot project saw taste trials of pasta with Bolognese sauce receiving a big thumbs up from First Nations staff and students at Yarrabah Primary School, together with Elders, youth and council workers from Mornington Island in Queensland’s remote Gulf of Carpentaria.

-The next stage of the project will see the formulation of nutritionally-balanced recipes that recognise cultural and dietary preferences.
-These will be subject to rigorous trials across various thermal processes, laboratory testing for shelf life and community evaluation.
+We are now in the early stages of a project with the Queensland Department of Agriculture and Fisheries which will see the development of tasty nutritionally-balanced meals that recognise cultural and dietary preferences.
+These meals will be subject to trials across various thermal processes, rigorous laboratory testing for shelf life and sensory evaluation within community.

 FareShare's Madison Buik with schoolchildren in Yarrabah as they taste test some of our non-perishable samples.
 Their verdict: a big thumbs up!